Year of entry: 2021

 - Prepare for a career in the heritage sector or for postgraduate research.

-For entry in the academic year beginning September 2019, the tuition fees are £4,750 per annum for UK/EU and international students.
+Tuition fees are £5,000 per annum for UK and international students.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).